 Social and Behavioral Sciences

-The Social and Behavioral Sciences (SBS) Concentration is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social, and cultural factors.
+The Social and Behavioral Sciences (SBS) concentration is based on the assumption that health and health behavior are impacted by multiple psychological, behavioral, social, and cultural factors.
 Central to addressing health problems and eliminating health disparities and inequalities, these factors must be understood and addressed at multiple social-ecological levels (individual, interpersonal, organizational, community, and population).
-Through classroom instruction, research, and field practice, MPH students who concentrate in social and behavioral sciences explore the unique issues faced by diverse groups and populations and acquire skills to achieve social and behavioral change.

 Those who seek a concentration in social and behavioral sciences come from a variety of undergraduate and professional backgrounds.
 Undergraduate majors in sociology, anthropology, psychology and health education provide strong foundations for this concentration.
 However, it is also sought out by individuals with backgrounds in bench science, health professions, and other professions, such as journalism, to provide a multi-layered perspective on the determinants of and solutions to health problems.
 MPH graduates with concentrations in social and behavioral sciences are employed in health agencies at all levels and sectors.
 They are usually involved in creative aspects of community assessment, program development and evaluation, and research.
 Just a few examples of current jobs held by our alumni include research positions at NIH and CDC, program directors at the Alachua County Health Department and the North Florida Healthy Start coalition, and tobacco specialist with the local AHEC.